 Short of diagnostic equipment, this kit contains pretty much everything needed to run a motorcycle service and repairs shop, with a 1,500 lb. weight capacity hydraulic lift, a tire bead breaker, a wheel balancer and truing stand, a steel motorcycle dolly, a rolling shop seat, a tie-down strap kit, a rechargeable LED work light, and a battery trickle charger, among several small odd and ends.

 With your moto tool situation now all sorted, you may want to consider checking out a few basic upgrades and aftermarket parts that can be installed using your newly acquired hand tools.
-Our guide to the best motorcycle upgrades for beginners is packed with more than 20 easy-to-install components that can hugely improve the comfort, performance, or appearance of your two-wheeled pride and joy.
+Our guide to the best motorcycle upgrades for beginners is just what the doctor ordered.